GTornero/layOWt/docs/source/installation.md

 (LayOWt-venv) python -m pip install -U pip
 ```

-## 3. Installing GDAL and Fiona Wheels
+## 3. Installing GDAL, Fiona, and Rasterio Wheels

-Installing the `GDAL` and `Fiona` packages for Python using `pip` is not as easy as it may seem.
+Installing the `GDAL`, `Fiona`, and `Rasterio` packages for Python using `pip` is not as easy as it may seem.
 These packages are actually C++ libraries with Python bindings.
 Therefore, in order to be installed correctly, the underlying C++ code must be  built/compiled prior to be used with Python.

-Luckily, the binaries for both `GDAL` and `Fiona` can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
+Luckily, the binaries for `GDAL`, `Fiona`, and `Rasterio` can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
 Select the correct versions for your Python version and download the .whl files.

 Open the terminal using the LayOWt Virtual Environment and install the binaries using `pip`.